fossas/fossa-cli/docs/references/files/fossa-yml.md

 ### `targets:`
 The targets filtering section allows you to specify the exact targets which be should be scanned.

-Targets can be are listed in the following formats for both `only` and `exclude` lists.
+Targets are listed in the following formats for both `only` and `exclude` lists.
 ```yaml
     - type: maven
       path: foo/bar